 This page is our guide for finding general information about Florida Child Support and Child Support Forms in Florida.

-For a more detailed look at all Florida court approved forms relating to Child Support, have a look at our Florida Child Support Forms page (see below).
+a more detailed look at all Florida court approved forms relating to

 Also included on this page is information and resources, child support calculators, guidelines, forms and instructions, child support laws, and how to change an existing support order.

-This is FREE legal information and not FREE legal advice.
 There’s no substitute for good legal counsel.
 Legal situations and questions can pop up without notice and any one of these situations could become a serious problem.

-Florida'a Child Support Guidelines exist to provide some uniformity state-wide when child support is determined by a court, and as a guide for out of court child support agreements by consenting parents.
+Florida's Child Support Guidelines exist to provide some uniformity state-wide when child support is determined by a court, and as a guide for out of court child support agreements by consenting parents.

 Florida child support guidelines also provides that child support should continue until the age of 18 or beyond the age of 18 if...